May 27, 2019 3 min read

 Most of the preventative steps mentioned above require very little equipment and will be worth the time and effort to rid your home of rats, and keep your family and home safe.

 The A24 Automatic Rat and Mouse Trap is a great preventative step and provides 24-hour trapping capabilities.
-The self-resetting A24 trap is safe and non-toxic, and certified humane.
+The self-resetting A24 trap is safe and non-toxic, and certified quick-kill.